• Home

 Postpartum Doula, Pregnancy & Baby

-Postpartum Tips for C-Section Recovery: How to Heal Your Body and Mind
+C-Section Recovery Tips: How to Heal Your Body and Mind After Surgery

 March 15, 2025 Leave a Comment

-Postpartum Tips for C-Section Recovery: How to Heal Your Body and Mind
+C-Section Recovery Tips: How to Heal Your Body and Mind After Surgery

-All four of my births were C-sections, but if I knew then what I know now, I would have had four vaginal births—more than likely at home.
+All four of my births were C-sections, but if I knew then what I know now, I would have had four vaginal births (more than likely at home.)
 If you want to know more about why, check out my post on why I broke up with my OB-GYN and hired a doula.
-Recovering from a C-section can be a challenging experience, both physically and emotionally.
-Your body has gone through major abdominal surgery, and healing takes time.
-Here are some practical tips to help you navigate … [Read more...]
+After four C-sections, I’ve learned this the hard way: C-section recovery is not just physical.
+It’s emotional.
+It’s mental.
+And it’s deeply shaped by how much support you have once you’re home.
+All four of my births … [Read more...]

 Motherhood, Postpartum Doula, Pregnancy & Baby